dvll13/exercise/_notes/js.md

 ```

 # DOM

+- `container.current.contains(event.target)` - check if an element is inside another element

 - `document.importNode(node: DocumentFragment, deep?: boolean | undefined): DocumentFragment` - Returns a **copy** of a node.
 If deep is true, the copy also includes the node's descendants.

 - `someDomElement.insertAdjacentElement(where: InsertPosition, element: Element): Element | null` - **inserts** a given element node at a given **position** relative to the element it is invoked upon